 That said, lucid dreaming does exist, and by all measures it is a fantastic and potentially very useful experience.

 Again: the goal here is to ask yourself whether you are dreaming, within a dream.
 Then, you can obtain an answer to that question through a reality check.
-Lucid dreams which are induced through reality checks are known as DILDs (Dream-Induced Lucid Dreams) in contrast to WILDs (Wake-Induced Lucid Dreams), in which you go straight from the waking consciousness to dreaming lucidly without losing awareness.
+Lucid dreams which are induced through reality checks are known as DILDs (Dream-Initiated Lucid Dreams) in contrast to WILDs (Wake-Initiated Lucid Dreams), in which you go straight from the waking consciousness to dreaming lucidly without losing awareness.

 While there is plenty of literature out there about reality checks, not many authors point out the fact that there are two basic types of reality checks: